La Fortuna is Costa Rica’s adventure-lovers paradise. The town may be little in size, but definitely don’t underestimate

 #5 Climb (around) Arenal Volcano

 Unfortunately, you can’t actually climb to the summit of Arenal Volcano.
 It’s been made illegal due to it being too dangerous.

-However there are still plenty of trails within Arenal National Park that can take you around the volcano and up to a certain viewpoint.
-All of which give you great views of the volcano and Lake Arenal.
+However, there are still plenty of trails within Arenal National Park that can take you around the volcano and up to a certain viewpoint.
+All of which gives you great views of the volcano and Lake Arenal.

-The trails will take you through secondary forest where you’ll be able to see remnants of previous eruptions and lava flows.
+The trails will take you through a secondary forest where you’ll be able to see remnants of previous eruptions and lava flows.
 Also keep your eye out for wildlife, as there’s an abundant amount of birds and potentially a few sloths and toucans.

 You are able to do the trails without a guide.
 Just get a trail map from the ranger station and follow the well-maintained trails.
 Entrance to the park is $15 per person.